taehyounpark/queryosity/docs/pages/guide.md

 @section guide-vary Systematic variations

-Call queryosity::dataflow::vary() to create queryosity::lazy::varied columns.
+Call queryosity::dataflow::vary() to create varied columns.
 There are two ways in which variations can be specified:

 1. **Automatic.** Specify a specific type of column to be instantiated along with the nominal+variations.
 Always ensures the lockstep+transparent propagation of variations.
 2. **Manual.** Provide existing instances of columns to be nominal+variations; any column whose output value type is compatible to that of the nominal can be set as a variation.

-The two approaches can (and should) be used interchangeably with each other for full control over the creation & propagation of systematic variations.
+Both approaches can (and should) be used in a dataflow for full control over the creation & propagation of systematic variations.

 @cpp
 // automatic -- set and forget